julien-poivret/SSH_basic/README.md

  * this technic is an easy way of doing this without heavy new software skills while keeping the full transparency for the end user. so why closing eyes on this amazing possibility ?

- !!
-C++ qt interface is the pro way to fix the graphic aspect !
+ C++ QT library interface is the pro way to fix the graphic aspect (even on raspberry Pi)!

 ```
                      The penguins and the raspberry take care of your home !